 The same principles apply to being effective generally in real estate mailer campaigns.

-So, when you send mailers, you will have to find out first where the business entity is located and who would be the decision-maker.
+So, when you send mailers, you must first find out where the business entity is located and who the decision-maker would be.

 When running a campaign for commercial real estate buyers and tenants, you will need to focus the effort (targeting, copy, etc.) on a particular industry that likely needs space to rent or buy (e.g., catering).

-But if you are in commercial real estate, you will specialize in one niche anyhow (e.g., industrial, shopping centers, etc.).
+But if you are in commercial real estate, you will specialize in one real estate niche anyways (e.g., industrial, shopping centers, etc.).

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.